GabrielPenaU3F/epydemics/README.md

-# pyepidemics_covid19
-Contagion model applied to COVID-19 implemented on Python
+# EpydemicsContagion model applied to COVID-19 implemented on Python